-The critical point here is that the tenant’s space was actually cleaned and for a cost of $50,000.
-If the tenant’s cleaning requirements and service levels increase or decrease, there will be a direct noticeable increase or decrease in the costs.
-Likewise, with respect to premises utilities, the utilities costs are dependent on the tenant’s activities and usage levels.
-The lighting, computing and other utility consumption costs are directly tied to the tenant’s level of usage.
-As such, there will be a noticeable and directly proportional fluctuation in premises utility costs within the same accounting period when the building occupancy changes from 50% to 100%.
+The critical point here is that the tenant’s space was actually cleaned for a cost of $50,000.
+If the tenant’s cleaning requirements and service levels increase or decrease, there will be a direct noticeable change in the costs.
+Likewise, with respect to premises utilities, the costs are dependent on the tenant’s activities and usage levels.
+The lighting, computing, and other utility consumption costs are directly tied to the tenant’s level of usage.
+As such, there will be a noticeable and directly proportional fluctuation in premises utility costs within the same accounting period when occupancy changes from 50% to 100%.

-The fundamental difference between management fees and cleaning or utility costs is that management fees do not result from tenant consumption which is the foundational basis for the gross-up concept that requires that tenants pay their fair share of the services received.
-However, a review of a contract between the property manager and the owner would reveal that the services provided by the property manager for the landlord and the building common areas significantly outweighs the services performed directly for the tenants.
+The fundamental difference between management fees and cleaning or utility costs is that management fees do not result from tenant consumption, which is the foundational basis for the gross-up concept that requires that tenants pay their fair share of the services received.
+However, a review of a contract between the property manager and the owner could reveal that the services provided by the property manager for the landlord and the building common areas significantly outweighs the services performed directly for the tenants.
 With cleaning and utilities, the services are purely for the tenant spaces.

-However, without discounting the significant value of a property manager to a building’s operation, it is important to understand the owner-manager alignment in the implementation of the gross-up concepts.
+However, without discounting the significant value of a property manager to a building’s operation, it’s important to understand the owner-manager alignment in the implementation of the gross-up concepts.
 The manager performs a service for the owner.
 The utility and cleaning companies perform premises services for the tenants.
 The management fees paid to the manager should not be subject to gross-up in the same manner that premises cleaning and utilities costs should.

 The lease agreement between the owner and the tenant is the most critical document for ensuring the proper application of a gross-up concept.
-First, the lease has to indicate that a gross-up is permissible and should specify the occupancy threshold (100%, 95%, 90% 85%, etc.) that will trigger the gross-up application.
-Each threshold should be determined in coordination with the owner’s and the tenant’s representatives paying particular attention to the building’s history of occupancy.
-A building that has a 10-year history of 95% occupancy should not command a 100% gross-up threshold as it may actually have “dead” or permanent remnant spaces due to improper space configurations throughout the building.
+First, the lease has to indicate that a gross-up is permissible and should specify the occupancy threshold (100%, 95%, 90%, etc.) that will trigger the gross-up application.
+Each threshold should be determined in coordination with the representatives of the owner and tenant,paying particular attention to the building’s history of occupancy.
+A building that has a 10-year history of 95% occupancy should not command a 100% gross-up threshold, as it may actually have “dead” or permanent remnant spaces due to improper space configurations throughout the building.

 - The gross-up concept’s foundation is on occupancy fluctuations.

-- Leases should be structured to clearly reflect the gross-up concept by specifying the appropriate cost pools, occupancy thresholds and clarifying exceptions to the gross-up calculations.
+- Leases should be structured to clearly reflect the gross-up concept by specifying the appropriate cost pools, occupancy thresholds, and clarifying exceptions to the gross-up calculations.